 I think it’s just a challenge for most IT managers to start using Teams as their voice platform.
 From what I’ve seen in the market, many of these enterprises are hesitant to move to a Microsoft Teams phone system for a number of reasons.
 The calling plans offered by Microsoft have their limitations and the onboarding process is a little daunting for most, so what we decided to do is make that process as easy as possible.

 The challenge we’ve heard from our partners who offer 365 to their customers is the unknown of Microsoft’s calling plan being connected to their Teams environment.
 So we stepped back and thought: how do we make that process easier?
-We have created a fully automated workflow for leveraging direct routing which eases the process of the user or administrator ever having to do anything with PowerShell script.
+We have created a fully automated workflow for leveraging cloud voice which eases the process of the user or administrator ever having to do anything with PowerShell script.
 You create your voice path and everything is done automatically in the background.
 Our platform is automatically connected to the Microsoft Teams tenant for that customer in as little as 30 minutes.

 The whole process is done by pointing and clicking on an automated workflow that we’ve created.
 You then add telephone numbers, which you can do in real time, or request to port out the numbers and assign them to users and addresses before finally testing them to make sure they’re working.
 That entire process – what used to take weeks if not months to complete – we can do in one sitting in as little as a half-hour.